and why it will set you up for success

 Your answers to that question are the goals your content strategy is created to reach.

-I want to increase my customers' knowledge so they can improve their lives—and better understand my products' value.
+You want to increase your customer's knowledge so they can improve their lives (and better understand your product's value).

-I want to boost my search and social shares so new clients can find me more easily (and I can win over big brand sponsors).
+You want to boost your search traffic and social shares so that new clients can find you more easily.

 You’ve brainstormed your answers to the three questions above, and now you’ve got one for me: What about the content?